Caisesiume/CaiBot/README.md

 This page is where you will be able to find the rebuilt & better version of the currently running bot.

+For now, you can find all commands and similar in the [GitHub wiki](https://github.com/Caisesiume/CaiBot/wiki/Home).

 Some bot features to be implemented: